 It can be hard to get started, but you'll love having healthier feet.
 We recommend a Home Pedicure Kit for you.
-Many people also add Shea Butter Balm layered over the cream on especially rough areas, like heels and balls of feet.
-In the drier Winter months, you may also want to use a richer cream, and our Ultra-Hydrating Cream is really amazing.
+Many people also add Shea Butter Skin Repair Cream layered over the cream on especially rough areas, like heels and balls of feet.
+In the drier Winter months, you may also want to use a richer cream, and our Shea Butter Skin Repair Cream is really amazing.

 There are lots of ways to make it easier to take care of your feet.
 At home, you need a new routine:

 Moisturize daily with Nourishing Foot Cream.
 Keep a jar on your bedside table to help you remember.
 Pick morning or evening to moisturize, and be religious about it.
 Cover with socks.
 If you don't like wearing socks to bed, try making this a part of your morning routine.
-If you do get the Shea Butter Balm, add a thin layer of Balm over the cream before covering up with socks.
+If you do get the Shea Butter cream, you can use that instead of the cream.